LQ Control: Foundations¶

 Based on this logic, we can

-2. take the start-of-retirement value function generated by this process, and use it as the terminal condition $ R_f $ to feed into the lq_working specification.
+by the usual backward induction procedure, iterating back to the start of retirement. - take the start-of-retirement value function generated by this process, and use it as the terminal condition Rf to feed into the

 This process gives the entire life-time sequence of value functions and optimal policies.